 We'll drive about 2 hours from Portland to a camp near Warrenton, Oregon late in the afternoon on the day you arrive for your trip.
-Each day you'll enjoy hikes, and may have the chance to explore tidepools or visit one of the remarkable museums.
+You'll spend one day learning to Surf, and the other days hiking nearby trails or SUPing the calm, protected lakes and bays.
 The trails we'll be hiking are rated moderate, with more strenuous trails and longer mileage as options for people who'd like the challenge.
-The group expects to hike about 5 to 12 miles a day wearing daypacks.
+When we're not SUPing and surfing, the group expects to hike about 5 to 12 miles a day wearing daypacks.
 Not everyone in the group will want to hike at the same speed, so we'll do what is best for the group when it comes to routes.

 The camp we stay at features bathrooms with hot showers and flush toilets, rustic cabins with bunk beds, and the option to camp outdoors under a large open-air picnic pavilion structure for those interested.
 Gender-neutral bathroom facilities are available.
 The main lodge of the camp features a commercial kitchen where we will work together to prepare meals and a large fireplace to gather around in the evenings.
-During the day you will have the chance to connect with other new students in your small group, and in the evening, you will get to know even more new students, since other NSTs stay at the same camp.
+During the day you will have the chance to connect with other new students in your small group while hiking, SUPing, and surfing, and in the evening, you will get to know even more new students, since other NSTs stay at the same camp.
 After a day exploring, we'll have plenty of time in the evenings to hang out, get to know each other, and participate in some fun games and activities.